 This will be a Zero Fluff study.
 It’s the only way I know how to offer it.
 This means it will not be like the many studies, books, and teachings that are geared towards women today that are heavy on fluff and light on sound doctrine.
 We will dig deeply!
 The focus will be God and His word, not us.
 We will not be reading ourselves into the story, looking for personal words from God, stroking our egos, or relying on our feelings.
 I will not be talking about tea or coffee.
 We are women, but we don’t have to be stirred up by emotionalism or lean on clichés.
 We have the Holy Spirit, and we can (must) do real Bible study, not shallow book studies with fill in the blank questions.
 Real Bible study is necessary for our spiritual-wellbeing!

 In this Zero Fluff study, we will see a lot of Bible verses.
 I will ask you to read them and sometimes compare them to other verses and to check the context from which they come.
 It will be best to use a real Bible like the NASB, ESV, or KJV.
 Please don’t break my heart and use The Message Bible or The Passion Translation.
 We do not want to obscure the truth.
 This study will be “work”, but not a chore.
 Studying God’s word is a delight.
 It will take time, but the tradeoff is worth it.
 Lord willing, I will share more Zero Fluff studies in the future, maybe even make them available for offline church and individual use too.
 [UPDATE!
 I am currently working on a hard copy version of the study.
-I am hoping to have it available by mid-November on Amazon.
+I am hoping to have it available in January on Amazon.
 It will be much easier for those who wish to work offline.]

 The outline for the study is below.
 It is my hope and prayer that these posts will be illuminating, edifying, and bring you great joy.
 Fair warning… studying the deity of Christ (and other precious biblical doctrines) can cause sudden bouts of praise and worship!
 This happens as you come to know God better through His word and in this particular case, more clearly see Jesus’ glory and more deeply appreciate His humility and sacrifice.
 Jesus set aside His glory, was made in the likeness of men, and laid down His life for our salvation.
 (Philippians 2:5-8, John 10:14-15) How great is our Lord!
 Study to know Him better (2 Peter 3:18); and from there, you will be better prepared to share the truth of Christianity with others.